jefersonrod/CMNN/README.md

 - Load the index.html on Mozila Firefox, press the button _"Carregar"_ (Load) to analisys the CSV and show the inconsistencies.
 - Press the button _"Imprimir"_ (Print) to print the inconsistencies generated in a PDF file format.

+The inconsistencies are marked as red and the generate output in concole.
+Press F12 and click on console tab to check console messages.